bytecodealliance/wasm-tools/crates/wit-component/README.md

 Part of the generated bindings from (1) above is source code (or similar) to instruct the language to embed a custom section in the final binary.
-The custom section's name must start with `component-type` but can have any number of characters following it (e.g. it must match the regex `/^component-type/`).
-A module is allowed to have a number of custom sections, including zero.
+The custom section's name must start with `component-type` but can have any number of characters following it (e.g. it must match the regex `^component-type`).
+A module is allowed to have any number of custom sections, including zero.

 Each custom section describes a WIT `world`.
-The unit of bindings generation is a `world` and each `world` used during step (1), which may possibly be in multiple separate libraries, will be encoded into custom sections.
+The unit of bindings generation is a `world`, and each `world` used during step (1), which may possibly be in multiple separate libraries, will be encoded into custom sections.
 Custom sections typically have a name that includes the bindings generator, the bindings generator's version, the world, and an optional use-provided